 I also like baking with whole spelt, which, to me, tastes less healthy.
 It has more protein than whole wheat flour does and it’s more tolerable for people with wheat sensitivities.
 It is not gluten-free, though.
 More on gluten-free flours later.

 Whole spelt is sometimes just labeled as spelt, but should then say whole grain on the side of the package.
-If you can’t find whole spelt in your local supermarket, head on over to King Arthur Flour: Organic Whole Spelt flour or Amazon: Arrowhead Mills Spelt Flour and Bob’s Red Mill Organic Spelt Flour
+If you can’t find whole spelt in your local supermarket, you can order it on Amazon: Bob’s Red Mill Organic Spelt Flour

 Good whole grain flours to start off with